 – Airframe Certificate, Federal Aviation Administration

-A practicable and evidence-based approach of replenishing the diminishing workforce is to boost the completion rate of students from A&P school and guide these students until they eventually join the workforce through mentoring programs.
-From survey data analytics conducted during this research, 89% of students opted that they find difficulty in passing the FAA mechanic certification exams.
+A practicable and evidence-based approach for replenishing the diminishing workforce is to boost the completion rate of students from A&P school and guide them until they join the workforce through mentoring programs.
+From survey data analytics conducted during my research, 89% of students opted that they have difficulty in passing the FAA mechanic certification exams.
 This struggle has in effect caused a bottleneck between A&P school and the industry.
-In 2018, I founded a mentoring platform called Curriculum Practical Training (CPT) at the Broward College Aviation Institute in an attempt to bridge that gap between A&P school and the industry.
-CPT offers refresher courses to help students to reinforce the skills required to pass the FAA exams as well as create a platform where students can engage industry professionals as mentors to guide them in their career path.
-Since inception, CPT has been responsible for the certification of fifteen new mechanics.
+Also, to ensure sustainability in workforce development, it’s important to reach out to the younger generation and spark their interest in aviation.
+My mentoring program has led to the certification of at least eighteen new mechanics and is being adopted by the Broward College Aviation Institute for their A&P program.
+My STEM program for K-12 schools has helped many youngsters to connect with their passion for aviation.

-This presentation will delve into other root causes of the workforce deficiency experienced today; explore statistics from credible sources and identify those strategic areas where major stakeholders will have to plunge their resources in order to meet the personnel demand which is imperative to the sustenance of a robust industry.
+I hope to present my findings and programs at the WATS 2021 Conference; exploring statistics from credible sources and identifying those strategic areas where major stakeholders will have to plunge their resources to meet the personnel demand which is imperative to the sustenance of a robust industry.